 When you buy a condo, you’re only investing in the living space, not the land.
 This means the value appreciates more slowly over time.
 Over a longer stretch of time, houses have historically demonstrated higher rates because more people prefer homeownership, but there’s evidence to show condos may be closing the appreciation gap.

 Lack of Storage Space

 Not having a basement, garage, attic, or additional closets might be a downside for residents who need to store items.
-Some condos can include small storage units assigned to each condo, but this isn’t always a guarantee, which means you may have to downside your possessions or move to get more space.
+Some condos can include small storage units assigned to each condo, but this isn’t always a guarantee, which means you may have to downsize your possessions or move to get more space.
 Of course, you can always rent a storage unit, which will be cheaper than moving to a larger condo.

 Thinking of buying a condo?
 Extra Space Storage has secure storage facilities across the country that can help you downsize and transition into condo living.
 Find self storage near you!